lKevinDCl/lKevinDCl/README.md

 ## 👋 Hi, I'm Kevin Diego

-I'm a passionate Full Stack Software Engineering student at the Technological University of Tehuacán, driven by curiosity, creativity, and a love for scalable systems.
+I'm a passionate Software Engineering student at the Technological University of Tehuacán, driven by curiosity, creativity, and a love for scalable systems.
 I enjoy building robust solutions—from backend APIs to mobile apps—and sharing my progress with the tech community in both English and Spanish.

 ---